gutek921/DevOps-assessment/devops_assignment/readme.md

    The Helm chart is kept simple (no HPA, ingress class, PVC, etc.).

 2. **Terraform (GCP)**
-   Highly available cloud infrastructure for a simple web app (web server, database, object storage).
+   Highly available cloud infrastructure for a simple web app (web server on gke, database, object storage).
    Kubernetes manifests are applied by Terraform; in a real-world setup, I would use Argo CD or Helm in a separate repository.

 ---